dhb Merino Hat M_200

 dhb Toe Cover Overshoes:

 The bad: There is a downside.
-When making an emergency dismount on a cold winter night cycling my 50″ Penny-Farthing down a dark country road when my flashlight totally died, one Toe Cover caught on my bear claw pedal and ripped off my foot.
+When making an emergency dismount on a cold winter night cycling my 50″ Penny-Farthing down a dark country road when my flashlight totally died, one Toe Cover caught on my mount peg and ripped off my foot.
 I thought that my shoelace snagged on a mount peg, but it was the Toe Cover- which was NOT damaged.
+I’ve had the toe cover snag a few further times.
+So place your foot on top of the mount peg and pick it straight up to avoid this problem.
 They’re great kit, but just be aware they can catch on your pedals and interfere with a dismount.
-As long as you’re aware though, it needn’t be a problem.

 Sizing: My shoe size 10 UK (I tell women that I’m a size16 🤫) running shoe and the L/XL size dhb Toe Cover Overshoes fit these quite well.
 I bought them from wiggle.co.uk

-Option 1: Neoprene gloves will keep your hands warm even when wet.
+Option 1: Neoprene GLOVES will keep your hands warm even when wet.
 I wore these when high altitude skydiving from 30,000 feet.
 And the atmosphere is f*cking brutal there.
-Just avoid the cheap gardening gloves; they fall apart after a few cycles.
+Just avoid the cheap neoprene gardening gloves; they fall apart after a few cycles.

-Option 2: Wool mittens are the warmest option and like neoprene gloves will keep your hands warm even when wet.
+Option 2: Wool MITTENS are the warmest option and like neoprene gloves will keep your hands warm even when wet.
 But the trade-off for the extra warmth over gloves is loss of finger dexterity.
 I bought a (8) pairs of Swedish Army surplus wool mittens for the silly price of £2/pair.
 OK, they smelled a bit musty on arrival, but it disappeared after a wash.
-And these have a HUGE benefit over gloves: the trigger-finger hole.
-Although you don’t need to shoot anybody- unless you’re cycling your PF through Walthamstow at an unsavoury hour 😉 – the index finger access hole allows you to quickly use your mobile phone.
+And these have a HUGE benefit over gloves: the trigger-finger hole. which allows you to quickly use your mobile phone without removing the mitten.
 The Swedish know about operating in crazy cold temperatures.
 If they issue these mittens to their soldiers, that is the ultimate endorsement of their worth.
-I’m currently using this Option 2 for winter cycling on my PF.
-I can operate the rear calliper brake on my PF and activate the GoPro remote & my Blinxi helmet turn signals wearing them so no material issues with dexterity from my experience cycling with wool mittens.
+I’m currently using these wool mittens for winter cycling on my PF.
+I can operate the rear calliper brake on my PF and activate the GoPro remote & my Blinxi helmet turn signals wearing them, so no material issues with dexterity from my experience cycling with wool mittens.

 I bought mine from Militarymart.co.uk.
-My experience of them is they’re a good vendor: you give them a few quid, they send you useful stuff.
+My experience of them is they’re a good vendor: you give them a few quid, they send you wool mittens.

 Get something to wrap around your neck.
 A snood is pretty flexible and you can pull up around your chin.
 They’re cheap and you can find a gazillion of them on various outdoors sites, including wiggle.co.uk